 Mine’s always been mint chocolate chip.
 Although I do love the flavor, it’s the vibrant green color that enthralls me more than anything else.

-Those gorgeously green Shamrock Shakes from McDonalds or the bright mint chocolate chip milkshakes from Baskin Robbins…
+Think of those gorgeously green Shamrock Shakes from McDonalds or the bright mint chocolate chip milkshakes from Baskin Robbins.

 It goes back to when I was three years old and loved anything blue.
 Since our local Baskin Robbins didn’t make blue ice cream at the time, mint chocolate chip was the next best choice.